1.4.11 PROVISIONS, CONTINGENT LIABILITIES AND CONTINGENT ASSETS

 Note -20 G

-During the current year, Company has transferred 3657 (P.Y.
-14916) number of shares in Investor Education and Protection Fund (IEPF) held by investors pursuant to section 124(6) of The Companies Act, 2013 and the rules notified thereunder whose dividend is unclaimed/unpaid for seven years to a demat account of the Investor Education and Protection Fund (IEPF) Authority.
+During the current year, Company has transferred H 1.00 Lakh (P.Y.
+NIL) on account of Unpaid amount of sale proceed of bonus fraction shares in Investor Education and Protection Fund (IEPF) held by investors pursuant to section 124(6) of The Companies Act, 2013 and the rules notified thereunder

 Reserves and Surplus